5 Surprising Foods You Should Refrigerate

 Pictured recipe: Crispy Peanut Butter Balls

 Natural peanut butter is peanut butter in its purest form.
 In most cases it's solely ground-up peanuts and maybe a dash of salt.
-Because of its unrefined state, natural peanut butter acts a little differently than commercial peanut butter: In natural peanut butter, the oils from the peanuts can separate from the solids, something that doesn't happen with "regular" peanut butter thanks to the addition of hydrogenated oils or palm oil.
+Because of its unrefined state, natural peanut butter acts a little differently from commercial peanut butter.
+In natural peanut butter, the oils from the peanuts can separate from the solids, something that doesn't happen with "regular" peanut butter, thanks to the addition of hydrogenated oils or palm oil.

 If you don't plan on finishing your jar of natural peanut butter within a month or so, or if you live in a hot climate, consider refrigerating it.
 The oils in the peanuts can go rancid if it's not kept cool.

-If you're concerned about spreadability because your peanut butter is hard from being in the cold refrigerator, scoop out what you need, and let it warm up at room temperature for a bit before spreading.
+If you're concerned about spreadability because your peanut butter is hard from being in the cold refrigerator, scoop out what you need and let it warm to room temperature or pop it in the microwave for a few seconds before spreading.

 2. Whole-Wheat Flour